Traci Brooks: Return to independent circuit (2010–2011)

-Retirement (2015)

-On July 18, 2015, Brooks made her final professional wrestling appearance for House of Hardcore (HOH), managing Frankie Kazarian and Christopher Daniels to a win over The Kingdom (Matt Taven and Michael Bennett).
+On July 18, 2015, Brooks made a sporadic professional wrestling appearance for House of Hardcore (HOH), managing Frankie Kazarian and Christopher Daniels to a win over The Kingdom (Matt Taven and Michael Bennett).

 Part-time appearances and TNA Hall of fame induction (2022–present)

 Brooks made a brief return to Impact on June 19, 2022, at Slammiversary 2022.
 Brooks was seen ringside supporting her husband Frankie Kazarian his 10-man tag team match.
 She would get involved, taking out Maria Kanellis-Bennett with a clothesline.
 Brooks made another return to Impact at Slammiversary 2023 when she managed Kazarian his match with Eddie Edwards.
 Later in the match, Brooks took out Edwards' wife Alisha in the ring as she tried to get involved in the match.
 On the July 20 episode of Impact!
 Brooks and Alisha brawled backstage.
 The two husband-and-wife teams would mace a mixed-tag match at tapings for the 1000th episode of Impact!, with Brooks and Kazarian winning the match.
 After the match, it was announced that Brooks would be inducted into the Impact Hall of Fame at that year's Bound for Glory.
-On 21 October 2023 Traci was inducted into the Impact Hall of Fame.
+On October 21, 2023, Traci was inducted into the Impact Hall of Fame.

-Playboy
+Other media

+Brookshaw appeared in the film Zombie King and the Legion of Doom (2003) as "Tracy the Sexy Killer Zombie", as well as a stunt double.
+Brookshaw also appeared in the Canadian comedy series Kenny vs. Spenny (2003) in the episode "Who Is The Strongest?" (alongside fellow wrestler Angel Williams), as well as the series Rent a Goalie (2008) as "Eva" in the episode "Eva has a dot dot dot".

 On July 26, 2009, it was revealed that TNA had signed a deal with Playboy making Brooks the first TNA Knockout to ever pose for Playboy.
 On September 2 it was reported that Playboy had decided not to publish Brooks' photo shoot in the magazine.
 The photo shoot was instead released through their Cyber Club on September 17, 2009.